Admission platform for Poles Card /European Union citizens: https://rekrutacja.uni.lodz.pl/cudzoziemcy

 Admission platform for non-EU candidates: https://admission.uni.lodz.pl/

-The listed below documents are needed from all foreign candidates.
+The listed below documents are needed from all international candidates.
 Only after presenting the originals of the below mentioned documents, a candidate will officially become a University of Lodz student.
 Sending the conditional acceptance letter does not yet mean a candidate is officially admitted to the studies.

 Please bear in mind that diplomas, transcripts, eligibility statement will have to bear the the stamp of legalization from the Polish Embassy of the country the certificate, diploma or eligibility statement were issued at (except if the documents was issued in the country which is a part of the Hague Convention – then Apostille is needed).